FREQUENTLY ASKED QUESTIONS

 A minor in Child and Family Services is also available.

 Although nearly all of our courses are offered only in the face-to-face, on-campus format, we do offer a few courses online.
 For example, CI 199 Introduction to College Research and CI 411 Research after College both have online sections.
-Also, CI 460 Teaching Reading and Writing in the Middle Grades is usually offered as a hybrid course with a mixture of face-to-face, on-campus meetings and online work.
+Also, CI 460 Teaching Reading and Writing in the Middle Grades is usually offered as a hybrid course with a mixture of face-to-face, on-campus meetings

 The Curriculum and Instruction department offers an undergraduate completion program in Elementary Education at the Rend Lake College Marketplace (RLCM) in Mount Vernon, Illinois and at the University Center of Lake County (UCLC) in Grayslake, Illinois.
 For more information, visit the Elementary Education page.

 Once admitted, students should be able to register online by logging into their Salukinet accounts.
 You will need to discuss your courses with your Academic Advisor.
-Use your DAWG TAG to login to your Salukinet account.
+Use your DAWG TAG to

 Some courses, such as independent study, are variable-credit courses.
 This means that students take them for different numbers of credit hours within a certain range.
 The online registration system always assigns the least number of credit hours to your schedule, and then you have the job of changing the number of credit hours to the correct number.
 In order to adjust the number of credit hours, you must double click on the numeral that denotes the number of credit hours assigned to you.
 (If you look carefully, you will see that this numeral is a link; it is blue instead of black.)
 This action will take you to another screen where you can adjust the number of credit hours.